baehyunsol/Sodigy/Compiler.md

 ## Sodigy-first

 If you're implementing a Sodigy function, it has to be written in Sodigy.
-Writing a function in C (and all the other backends) might give you a better performance, but I don't want more dependencies to manage.
+Writing a function in C (or whatever backend you're using) might give you a better performance, but I don't want more dependencies to manage.
 Everything has to be in Sodigy except very primitive functions.

 That's one of the reason Sodigy uses rational numbers instead of floating point numbers.